Who is Israel's Eurovision 2018 entry Netta Barzilai?

 The young Israeli singer is tipped to win the competition

-Israel’s entry to the Eurovision Song Contest 2018, Netta Barzilai, is a hot favourite to win the competition.
-Her song, TOY, has already racked up millions of views on YouTube.
+Israel’s entry to the Eurovision Song Contest 2018, Netta Barzilai, was the early favourite to win the competition after her song, TOY, racked up millions of views on YouTube.

 - Eurovision Song Contest 2018 – everything you need to know